top of page

 Description:

-On the west wall of the garden, near the southern wall, was a cult painting.
-In the centre was a altar, painted yellow with a red step before it, with a red serpent coiling around it.
+On the west wall of the garden was a shrine consisting of a cult painting and an altar.
+In the centre of the painting was a yellow altar with a red step before it, and a red serpent coiling around it.
 On the right stood Bacchus.
-The deity was poorly preserved but could be see to be holding his thyrsus with his panther beside him.
-Behind bacchus was the figure of a bull.
-On the left of the altar was a black animal, perhaps a donkey.
-On each side of this group were trees with flowers and birds, with make figures similar to the Lares.
-They differ in appearance, unlike typical Lares, with the one of the left holding a spear with both hands while the right one carried the usual rhyton and situla.
+The deity was poorly preserved but could be seen to be holding his thyrsus with his panther beside him.
+Behind Bacchus was the figure of a bull.
+On the left was a black animal, suggested to be a donkey.
+On each side of this group were trees with flowers and birds, with male figures similar to the Lares.
+Unlike typical Lares, one held a spear while the other carried the usual rhyton and situla.
 Farther to the right was a Bacchante, also holding a thyrsus as well as a tambourine.
-Beneath the Lares and the Bacchante was Silenus also holding a thyrsus with another Bacchante below him.
-This Bacchane held a human head, likely refering to Pentheus.
+Beneath the Lares and the Bacchante was Silenus holding a thyrsus with another Bacchante below him.
+This Bacchante held a human head, believed to be referring to Pentheus.
 Below the painting was a masonry rectangular basin.
-In the south west corner of the garden stood a small terracotta altar which had signs of burning on its top.
+In the southwest corner of the garden stood a small terracotta altar that had signs of burning on its top.
+It is not preserved today.

 References: